classgraph/classgraph/README.md

 Uber-fast, ultra-lightweight classpath scanner for Java, Scala and other JVM languages.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java reflection API:* the reflection API can tell you the superclass of a given class, but classpath scanning can find all classes that extend a given superclass.
 The Java reflection API can give you the list of annotations on a given class, but classpath scanning can find all classes that are annotated with a given annotation.

-Classpath scanning can also be used to produce a visualization of the class graph (the "class hierarchy"): [[see graph legend here]](#12-generate-a-graphviz-dot-file-from-the-classgraph)<a name="visualization"></a>
+Classpath scanning can also be used to produce a visualization of the class graph (the "class hierarchy").
+Class graph visualizations can be useful in understanding complex codebases, and for finding architectural design issues (e.g. in the graph visualization below, you can see that `ShapeImpl` only needs to implement `Shape`, not `Renderable`, because `Renderable` is already a superinterface of `Shape`). [[see graph legend here]](#12-generate-a-graphviz-dot-file-from-the-classgraph)<a name="visualization"></a>

 ![Class graph visualization](/src/test/java/com/xyz/classgraph-fig.png)